 Hit and Run Accident Leads to Trailer Fire

-A 26-year-old is facing multiple charges after a hit and run accident on Interstate 10 after he turned himself in to police on February 1.
+Our Louisiana accident report concludes with a 26-year-old facing multiple charges after a hit and run accident on Interstate 10 after he turned himself into police on February 1.
 He was driving a 2003 Mercury Grand Marquis when he hit a Volvo truck trailer.

 The driver of the truck was sideswiped and lost control.
 He crossed the center lane, causing his truck to land on its side.
 The truck was hauling paint at the time of the accident, which fueled a fire.
 The truck driver sustained injuries.

 The driver of the Mercury was not only charged with hit and run but also “reckless operation of a motor vehicle, negligent injuring, driving with a suspended license, no insurance, and a fraudulent inspection certificate,” according to an article by Nola.